Rankings include all NFL player-identified merchandise and products sold by 70+ official NFLPA licensees –

 WASHINGTON, D.C.
-(August 1, 2017) – Six months after he last topped the NFL Players Association (NFLPA) Top 50 Player Sales List, Tom Brady is once again the king of pro football player retail sales in the first quarter of the 2017-18 season.
-The list is based on total sales of all officially-licensed NFL player merchandise tracking year-to-date pre-season results from March 1 through May 31, 2017.
+(October 26, 2017) – Less than a year from making his debut on the NFL Players Association (NFLPA) Top 50 Player Sales List, Dallas Cowboys QB Dak Prescott has now vaulted to the top of the pro football player retail sales list for the second quarter of the 2017-18 season.
+The list is based on total sales of all officially-licensed NFL player merchandise, tracking year-to-date results from March 1, 2017- August 31, 2017.

 Highlights from the NFLPA Top 50 Player Sales List: